agriffi10/common-utils/README.md

 If what you're intending has not been captured, you can make an issue using one of the templates available.
 This will then be reviewed and tagged appropriately.

-Once a feature or bug request has been reviewed, it will be added to the [Common Utils Project Board](https://github.com/users/agriffi10/projects/3/views/1).
+Once a feature or bug request has been reviewed it will receive the "read to start tag" and it will be added to the [Common Utils Project Board](https://github.com/users/agriffi10/projects/3/views/1) in the todo column.

+You should start by assigning the issue to yourself from the issues page, and use the create a branch feature from there as well to start.
+Additionally you may change the status of the ticket on the project board from todo to in progress.

+### Branch Naming

+Your branch should follow the following convention `type/{ticket-num}-title`.
+For example `feature/11-document-cookie-functions`.
+The title of your branch does not need to match the exact ticket title, but should at least do a good job representing it.

 If you're planning on making a pull request, please allow us time to review what it is you're working on, and allow any discussions to resolve.